 Step-by-Step Instructions

-- Once cooked to your preference, transfer the steak from the pan to a cutting board and let the steak rest loosely covered with aluminum foil while you make the sauce (10-15 minutes).
+- Once done, remove to a cutting board and let the steak rest loosely covered with aluminum foil while you make the sauce (10-15 minutes).

 Steak Doneness Temps